 Offences against the environment are in the Penal Code chapter 20, articles 352 to 371.
-Some of the articles contain both criminal offences and misdemeanours, for example the first section is a misdemeanour and second is criminal offence.
-Necessary elements of criminal offence are almost the same
+Some of the articles contain both criminal offences and misdemeanors, for example the first section is a misdemeanor and second is criminal offence.
+Necessary elements of criminal offence are almost the same for misdemeanors and criminal offences.
+The difference between the two is mostly in the range of damage to the environment caused by the offence.
+The range of damage is divided in two significant or serious damage to the environment.
+Criminal offences are mostly punishable when committed intentionally but for some offences negligence is sufficient.
+Misdemeanors are punishable with both negligence and intent.
+Punished can be both natural and legal persons.